-One of the best things that I love from any SaaS company is a free trial or money-back guarantee.
+One of the best things that I love about any SaaS company is a free trial or money-back guarantee.
 InMotion offers a 90-day money-back guarantee (on 6, 12, or 24-month plans only), so you can give it a go risk-free!

 The sweet spot I found was the 2-year plan.
 These are the current options for a 2-year managed VPS plan.

-There’s a lot to unpack with each plan but you can easily start off with an entry-level plan and scale up as your business grows.
+There’s a lot to unpack with each plan, but you can easily start off with an entry-level plan and scale up as your business grows.

 If you wanted to start off with a self-managed Cloud VPS hosting plan, then you can for just $5 per month.
 For that, you get 1GB RAM, 25GB SSD storage, and 1TB of bandwidth.

 Best for new websites that want to upgrade.

 Most people have heard of Bluehost as the “WordPress shared web hosting platform”.
 And yes while that is true, they also have a really good VPS hosting service too.